ASSERT-KTH/sorald/docs/HANDLED_RULES.md

 #### XML parsers should not be vulnerable to XXE attacks ([Sonar Rule 2755](https://rules.sonarsource.com/java/type/Vulnerability/RSPEC-2755))

 This repair is a work in progress.
 On a high level, it aims to make XML parsing safe by disabling features such as external schema and DTD support.

-There are many variations to the rule, and currently, the following is the only supported transformation.
+Currently, we target the `DocumentBuilderFactory` with the following transformations:

+##### DocumentBuilderFactory as a local variable

 ```diff
 +import javax.xml.XMLConstants;